-This year has once again seen Finland crowned the happiest place in the world.
-But, what is happiness?
-And how do we measure it?
-In truth, the concept of happiness differs for every one of us.
-For some, happiness is held in family, for others their work while some may find it in cooking, books or a good film.
-Therefore, a question arises, can we really measure individual happiness?
-And does our attempt to do so inadvertently lead to unhappiness?
-These questions find a dedicated, loving and beautiful voice in Tan Bee Thiam’s Tiong Bahru Social Club.
-His delightful mix of comedy, fantasy and drama reflecting both the complexity, colour, and humour of Wes Anderson and the composition and style of Yasujirō Ozu.
+This year has again seen Finland crowned the happiest place in the world, but what is happiness, and how do we measure it?
+In truth, the concept of happiness differs for everyone; for some, happiness is held in family and, for others, their work or hobby.
+Therefore, can we really measure happiness?
+Or does our attempt to do so inadvertently lead to our unhappiness?
+These questions find a dedicated and beautiful voice in Tan Bee Thiam’s Tiong Bahru Social Club – a fantasy that reflects the complexity, colour, and humour of Wes Anderson and the composition and style of Yasujirō Ozu.

-Ah Bee (Thomas Pang) spends his days dealing with complaints, his need to ensure others remain happy, leading him to agree to every demand that comes across his desk.
-For Ah Bee, life is about finding a safe middle road, never upsetting the balance while keeping those around him happy.
-But, there is a problem with this: Ah Bee’s happiness.
-His own needs, sidelined in favour of those of others.
-His life, a slow trudge from one day to the next, his smile a mere facade.
-But, one thing that does make Ah Bee happy is his home life with his mum.
-However, feeling her son needs to spread his wings, Ah Bee’s mum gives him an elusive invite to join the Tiong Bahru Social Club for his thirtieth birthday.
+Ah Bee (Thomas Pang) spends his days dealing with complaints, with his need to ensure clients remain happy central to everything he does.
+For Ah Bee, life is about finding a safe middle road while never upsetting the delicate balance of life.
+But, there is a problem, Ah Bee’s personal happiness.
+In truth, Ah Bee’s life is a slow trudge from one day to the next, his smile a mere facade, his only happiness his home life with his mum.
+His mum recognises this and feels it’s time for her son to spread his wings, gifting him an elusive invite to join the Tiong Bahru Social Club for his thirtieth birthday.

 READ MORE: KRATT

-While echoing many of the science fiction themes of Netflix’s Dark Mirror, Tan Bee Thiam’s film also transcends its fantasy/science fiction roots.
-Here, there is no sinister plot or deadly games that sit behind the community.
-Instead, we have a group of well-meaning managers who merely seek to embrace tech in building a misguided view of social perfection.
-In many ways, this reflects the people who so often sit behind social media empires.
-Their concept of happiness and community, built on likes, shares and statistical data.
-Their constructed communities, nothing but a giant social experiment on the power of tech in manipulating human behaviour.
+With echoes of the Netflix show Dark Mirror, Tan Bee Thiam’s film transcends many of the usual fantasy/science fiction tropes.
+Here, no sinister plot or deadly game is sitting behind the community that embraces Ah Bee.
+Instead, we have a group of well-meaning managers who seek to use tech in building a misguided view of social perfection.
+In many ways, this reflects the people who sit behind the social media empires we celebrate, people who believed happiness could be built on shared communities of likes.
+However, as we all know, social media also had a dark side that the programmers and creators never foresaw; human behaviour!

-Tan Bee Thiam never attempts to provide us with easily defined solutions to these social questions.
-But, what he does offer us is Ah Bee’s delightful, humourous and human journey.
-A journey where happiness ultimately sits within his control, not others.
-As a result, we find ourselves presented with three essential questions.
-Does the social media algorithm in your pocket really make you feel good?
+Tan Bee Thiam never attempts to provide easy solutions to the social questions he raises in Ah Bee’s journey.
+Instead, he offers us a complex, humourous human journey where happiness is within individual control rather than collective instruction.
+Here we are presented with three essential questions.
+Does the social media algorithm in your pocket make you feel good?
 Are your down days just as important as your up days?
-And finally, who decides what makes you happy?.
+And finally, who decides what makes you happy?